Risk Factors

 This includes transgender women, male-assigned non-binary people or intersex people.

-In Australia, more than 26,000 men are diagnosed with prostate cancer each year and over 3,900 men die from the disease.
-The chance of surviving at least 5 years after diagnosis is 95.8%, while 91% of men will survive 10 years or more.
+In Australia, nearly 29,000 men are diagnosed with prostate cancer each year and nearly 4,000 men die from the disease.
+The chance of surviving at least 5 years after diagnosis is 96%, while 91% of men will survive 10 years or more.
 You can read more on the facts and figures page of this tool kit.

 You are at greater risk of developing prostate cancer if you are older or have a family history of the disease.